cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 We created similar sample programs for AS2 as well.
 The programs :program:`as2-send` and :program:`as2-history` are used to demonstrate how to communicate with Hermes 2 web services through AS2 SOAP messages.

-Sending an AS2 Message
+Sending an AS2 message
 ^^^^^^^^^^^^^^^^^^^^^^

 :program:`as2-send` is a sample program to demonstrate how to upload a message to Hermes 2 using the sender web service in the AS2 plugin.
 You can pack your payload as a SOAP message and send it to this service with the endpoint :samp:`http://{<HOST>}:{<PORT>}/corvus/httpd/as2/sender`.

-The required elements in a SOAP Request are shown below:
+The required elements in a SOAP request are shown below:

 .. code-block:: xml